Quiet on the Set! Film Festival

 History

 In 2021 WSM & Ithaca High School collaborated on the virtual soft premiere of Quiet on the Set! exclusively with Ithaca High School Media Arts students.
 Our filmmakers were approaching the end of an unprecedented school year, one in which their lives differed distinctly from any expectations they might have had, and they had a lot to express.
 Some of the films were funny, or fantastical, some dealt directly with issues of mental health and boredom or monotony, all of them were wonderful, and we felt honored to watch.
+2022 found us back in-person at Cinemapolis with a wonderful slate of submissions.
+We took a break in 2023 and came back in 2024 with producing partner Story House Ithaca.

 We hope to continue the festival and be able to add to this History section!